Summer Adaptive Sports Programs in Jackson Hole

 The Teton Adaptive Sports Cycling Program features several ways to get adaptive athletes out on the top-notch trail systems in Jackson Hole, both on the pathways and off road on trails.
 We offer off road mountain biking lessons for adaptive individuals of groups, plus a number of demo options where people can ‘rent’ an adaptive bike for use on their own.

-Summer Adventure Days is a unique adaptive adventure package that allows disabled people to take part in many of the summer activities all people do here in Jackson Hole.
-Paddle Days, cycling, climbing, backcountry paddling, fishing, and even a food tour on bikes are some of the fun that can be had during the summer months.
+Summer Programs are unique adaptive offerings that allow people with disabilities to take part in many of the summer activities all people do in Jackson Hole.
+Participants are grouped into four categories and take part in programs like paddling, cycling, climbing, fishing, and even a food tour on bikes plus others during the summer months.

 Peak Achievement Grants